paulfioravanti/qmk_keymaps/README.md

 ## Blog Posts

+Lots of tinkering the the layouts has results in what I learned taking up a fair share of content on [my blog][]:

-I wrote a blog post all about getting started with creating a QMK keyboard layout.
+I wrote a post about getting started with creating a QMK keyboard layout.
 Although it is quite [Ergodox][]-centric, I think there is still enough general QMK content in there to be of use if you use any other type of keyboard:

 - _[Escape the defaults and Control your keyboard with QMK][]_